katmore/shrturl/README.txt

 			* http://examp.le/abc will work now
 				where 'abc' is the short code provided by previous call to short API

-		2) on the API FQD, just use as normal (as described in above doc)
+		2) on the API FQD, just use as described in usage section